Lecture On Role & Functions Of Wafaqi Mohtasib Held - UrduPoint

 KARACHI, (UrduPoint / Pakistan Point News - 13th May, 2025) A lecture on the 'Role & Functions of Wafaqi Mohtasib' was held at the Government Commerce College here on Tuesday.

-The Senior Advisor, Wafaqi Mohtasib (Ombudsman) Secretariat Regional Office Karachi, Syed Anwar Haider addressed the participants of the lecture event.
+The Senior Advisor, Wafaqi Mohtasib (Ombudsman) Secretariat Regional Office Karachi, Syed Anwar Haider addressed the participants .

-He said that the role of the Wafaqi Mohtasib was to provide relief to the complainant approaching the Mohtasib against Federal institutions.

-He said that the Mohtasib worked in line with the functions laid down within its jursidiction.
+He said that the Mohtasib worked in line with the functions laid down within its jurIsdiction.

-Haider said that the Mohtasib Secretariat inspect, investigate and redress the grievenaces of the people.
+Haider said that the Mohtasib Secretariat inspect, investigate and redress the grievances of the people.

 The Advisor said that the Wafaqi Mohtasib was committed to providing relief and justice to the people at their doorsteps.